The Dungeon of Black Company

-The Dungeon of Black Company (迷宮ブラックカンパニー, Meikyū Burakku Kanpanī) is a Japanese manga series by Yōhei Yasumura.
-It has been serialized in Mag Garden's Mag Comi website since December 2016.
+The Dungeon of Black Company (迷宮ブラックカンパニー, Meikyū Burakku Kanpanī) is a Japanese web manga series by Yōhei Yasumura.
+It has been serialized on Mag Garden's Mag Comi website since December 2016.
 The series is licensed in North America by Seven Seas Entertainment.
-An anime television series adaptation by Silver Link aired from July to September 2021.
+An anime television series adaptation produced by Silver Link aired from July to September 2021.

 Synopsis

 Kinji Ninomiya is a NEET who has amassed enough money through real-estate investment to fund a penthouse lifestyle without ever having to work.
 This changes when a portal suddenly transports him to a fantasy world where he quickly ends up enslaved to a mining company extracting crystals from a dungeon.
 Desperate for a way out of this new poverty, Kinji tries to regain financial stability by any means necessary, gathering himself an unusual adventuring party - the titular black company - in the process.